Table of Contents

 What Is An Analytical Report?

-An analytical report is a type of a business report that uses qualitative and quantitative company data to analyze as well as evaluate a business strategy or process, while empowering employees to make data-driven decisions based on evidence and analytics.
+An analytical report is a type of business report that uses qualitative and quantitative company data to analyze as well as evaluate a business strategy or process while empowering employees to make data-driven decisions based on evidence and analytics.

-While analytical reporting is based on statistics, historical data and can deliver predictive analysis of a specific issue, its usage is also spread in analyzing current data in a wide range of industries.
-For example, a hospital has seen into their report that the average waiting time can be reduced by conducting specific actions.
-Harvard University even stated in its own research that the total waiting amount is 121 minutes.
-A marketing agency can decide to allocate their budget differently after the team has seen that the most traffic comes from a different source of the invested budget.
+While analytical reporting is based on statistics, historical data, and can deliver a predictive analysis of a specific issue, its usage is also spread in analyzing current data in a wide range of industries.
+For example, a hospital has seen in their report that the average waiting time can be reduced by conducting specific actions.
+A marketing agency can decide to allocate its budget differently after the team has seen that the most traffic comes from a different source of the invested budget.
 Applications of these kinds of reports are different, and, therefore, the writing style and generating data is distinctive in every industry.

 How To Write An Analytical Report?